 Life insurance can help you feel confident that after you’re gone, your loved ones will be provided for.
-In addition to a death benefit, many life insurance products also provide benefits you can use throughout your life.
+In addition to a death benefit, some life insurance products also provide benefits you can use throughout your life.

 What is life insurance?

-Life insurance is a product that guarantees a death benefit – a payment to your beneficiaries in the event of your death – which provides valuable insurance protection which can help offset economic loss in the event of your death.
+Life insurance is a product that guarantees a death benefit – a payment to your beneficiaries in the event of your death – which provides valuable insurance protection that can help offset economic loss in the event of your death.
 Additionally, some life insurance products can grow cash value on a tax-deferred basis resulting in funds that can be used during your lifetime.

 What are the types of life insurance?

 Finding the right life insurance for your financial goals starts by understanding the two main types of life insurance products:

 Term life Insurance covers you for a fixed number of years, such as 1, 10, 20, or 30, and pays a death benefit if you pass away during the covered term.

 Term life insurance policies offer a level premium and death benefit, and some give you the ability to convert to a permanent policy if your needs change during the term of the policy.